Skip to main content

 While the list price may be high, there are many ways to save money.
 Here’s what experts recommend to bring down the cost of this GLP-1.

-Injectable GLP-1 agonist medications can be expensive if they aren’t covered by insurance, and the newest one, Zepbound, is no exception.
+Injectable GLP-1 agonist medications can be expensive if they aren’t covered by insurance, and Zepbound is no exception.
 But don’t just assume there’s no way you can afford it.
 There are ways to bring down how much Zepbound costs — with insurance or without.
 Here’s what you should know.

 How much is Zepbound without insurance?

-According to Eli Lilly and Company, the company that manufactures Zepbound (tirzepatide), the current retail list price is $1,086.37 per month if paying out of pocket.
-This can vary slightly, depending on the particular pharmacy you choose.
+According to Eli Lilly and Company, the company that manufactures Zepbound (tirzepatide), the current retail list price is $1,086.37 per month for the single-use injector pen if paying out of pocket.
+Most patients, however, will not actually pay the full list price.
+Actual cost may vary based on your pharmacy, whether or not you qualify for discounts, or if you can participate in any savings programs.
 This is around the same as other injectable GLP-1 weight-loss medications, like Wegovy (semaglutide) and Saxenda (liraglutide).

 How much is Zepbound with insurance?